jule64/TripleDraw/README.md

 Despite being one of the hottest games in online poker, there is little information out there to help one improve his 2-7 Triple Draw skills.

-SimuDraw tries to remedy this problem by offering a virtual environment for users to study the outcomes of various hands and game configurations and their associated odds.
+SimuDraw tries to remedy this problem by offering a virtual environment where users can study various hands/game configurations and their associated odds.

 ## How it works